Violin Lesson Structure

 Beginning students: Attention is spent on properly holding the violin with head and chin so that more difficult techniques, such as vibrato and shifting, will be learned more quickly as the student advances.

 The next issue which is discussed is the positioning of the fingers on the bow.
-I have beginning students make many different bow holds sporadically during the lesson to increase the chances of holding the bow correctly at home practice.
 During the first lesson, I encourage taking pictures of the proper bow hold so this can be referenced for home practice.
 I have noticed that holding the bow correctly is one of the more challenging techniques for the beginner.
-Improper technique that is exercised at the beginning of study is more difficult to correct.
-An improper bow hold makes playing off the string impossible and is necessary for more advanced study.
+Improper technique that is exercised at the beginning of study creates bad habits which becomes ingrained in muscle memory and is more difficult to correct later.
+An improper bow hold makes playing off the string impossible.
 A bad habit becomes ingrained in muscle memory.
 A faulty bow hold also contributes to other problems for producing good sound.
-I continue to work with on a good bow hold and continue as long as needed.
+I continue to work with my students on a good bow hold as long as needed.

 At an appropriate maturity level I explain how to tune the violin.

 At an appropriate maturity level I introduce music theory so that a student is able to sight read and accurately play music.
-Since so much music theory is needed to play a piece accurately, I make every effort to talk about music theory with beginning and intermediate students.
-A little music theory in every lesson results in a good grasp of how music works which leads to learning pieces more quickly.
+Knowledge of music theory is needed to play a piece accurately and I make every effort to talk about theory with beginning and intermediate students.
+Some theory in every lesson results in a good grasp of how music works and leads to learning pieces more quickly.

 After the bow hold is mastered, a student may notice that the sound isn’t ideal and is sometimes scratchy.
 This may be caused by playing too close to the bridge or holding the bow too tightly.
 I discuss proper bow placement with respect to the bridge and the necessity of a loose bow hold.
 A loose bow hold enables a more resonant sound and allows for a cleaner, lighter stroke off the string.

-Students begin playing with the fourth left hand finger, pinky, on piece number nine in Suzuki Book One, Perpetual Motion.
+Students begin playing with the pinky finger on piece number nine in Suzuki Book One, Perpetual Motion.
 To prepare for using the fourth finger in Perpetual Motion, I have a student practice a fourth finger dexterity exercise in the lesson and for home practice.
 Another advantage of a stronger fourth finger is that vibrato with this finger will be easier when that technique is taught.

 Scales are practiced in the lesson at all levels of musical development.
 When violin students can play scales like G Major accurately, they have an